FurryCoders/FAAPI/README.md

 `__init__(submission_page: bs4.BeautifulSoup = None)`

 To initialise the object, an optional `bs4.BeautifulSoup` object is needed containing the parsed HTML of a submission page.

-The `submission_page` argument is saved as an instance variable and is then parsed to obtain the other fields.

 If no `submission_page` is passed then the object fields will remain at their default - empty - value.